fstnetwork/module-api/Guide/EN/04-Fill_up_FST_Service_Gas_tank.en.md

 ## Encode the Transaction (filling up FST Service Gas tank)

- > In any of following API calls, please remember to direct to `authorization` in http request header.
+ > In any of following API calls, please remember to assign the access token to `authorization` in http request header.

  - Using [GraphQL](https://graphql.org/learn/) (Insomnia recommended)